 We suggest for most women, at least 2-3 courses (12-24) of acupuncture treatments may be necessary or at least 3 period cycles to get the body back in balance.
-We also recommend that the male partners would also benefit greatly from treatments also.
+We also recommend that the male partners also receive treatments as it would benefit them greatly as well.

 IVF and Acupuncture

 During the past decade, researchers have worked to improve the success rates of Assisted Reproductive Technology (ART).
 This has been achieved through improving embryo and egg quality and the uterine environment, as this assists with embryo implantation success.

 Several clinical trials have discovered that IVF acupuncture works well alongside ART, increasing the success rates of women who are undergoing IVF treatment.
 “Although earlier systematic reviews found that evidence for the effectiveness of acupuncture used to support IVF or other assisted reproductive technology was “unclear”, a more recent systematic review (Qian.
 Y, et al 2017) found that “Based on an analysis of the studies, acupuncture improves the CPR [clinical pregnancy rate] among women undergoing IVF.”